bholeynath1008/Frontend-Coding-Notes-Interview.md/nextjs/nextjs.md

 ## **11. Incremental Static Regeneration (ISR)**
 ISR allows updating static pages without rebuilding the entire site.

+Incremental Static Regeneration (ISR) allows you to statically generate pages at build time, and then update or regenerate them in the background after the site has been deployed - without a full rebuild.
+It will generate build and update static page.

 **Implementation:**
 ```javascript
 // Revalidate every hour (3600 seconds)